CtrlK

 Specificity

-The description lists many specific concrete capabilities: thread safety fundamentals, ExecutorService thread pool management, Producer-Consumer pattern, CompletableFuture, immutability and safe publication, deadlock avoidance, virtual threads, scoped values, backpressure, cancellation discipline, and observability.
+The description lists many specific concrete actions and concepts: thread safety fundamentals, ExecutorService thread pool management, Producer-Consumer pattern, CompletableFuture, immutability, deadlock avoidance, virtual threads, scoped values, backpressure, cancellation discipline, and observability.
+These are highly specific capabilities.

 3 / 3